flame-engine/flame/doc/flame/components.md

 }
 ```

-To update the priority of a component you have to either just set it to a new value, like
+To update the priority of a component you have to set it to a new value, like
 `component.priority = 2`, and it will be updated in the next tick.

 Example: